The Parent+ Support Hub is for Caregivers who support family, friends or colleagues with mental health issues.

 The Parent+ Support Hub meetings are informal, café-style sessions.
 The hub is designed to create a space for the caregiver, we share hints and tips and it is somewhere to be ‘heard’ in a relaxed environment.
 We have a large number of peer support volunteers, so when people come to the group, you can never be too sure who is there seeking support and who is there to provide support.
 Everyone can share as much or as little as they like.
 Those who are nervous about ‘being seen’ at the group, can join as a volunteer member.

 The Parent+ Support Hub is somewhere we can support each other and share information, allowing us to grow in strength and knowledge; so that we are all better equipped to give the best possible support to our families and take care of ourselves.

-Check out our news page for the latest session dates.
+Check out our events on the news page for the latest session dates.

 What is said in the Hub, stays in the Hub

 The Parent+ Support Hub meetings are facilitated by Peer Support Volunteers and we invite various professionals and local services to join us.